 January 1776, saw snow drifts of up to 12 feet with the winter being considered the worst since 1740.

-Into the nineteenth century, the county was affected by heavy snowfall during February 1807 which was followed by a hurricane with sleet and snow.
+Into the nineteenth century, the county was affected by heavy snowfall during February 1807, which was followed by a hurricane with sleet and snow.
 Shipping was affected along the coast.
-Again I would imagine that Great Ellingham would have been affected to some degree by the heavy snow.
+Again, I think it more than likely that Great Ellingham was affected to some degree by the heavy snow.

-The following year (1808), the weather was worse with reports of snow drifts in Norfolk of up to 10 feet with communications being obstructed.
+The following year (1808), the weather was worse with reports of snow drifts in Norfolk of up to 10 feet.
+Communications were obstructed.

 The Norfolk Chronicle of 12th February, 1814, reported the loss of two sheep buried in snow in Great Ellingham.